-- The campus literary magazine, Dialogue, publishes a series of nude photographs by artist Robert Stark.
-The publication draws criticism from legislators and creates rifts between UMBC administrators and the university’s faculty and students.
+- The campus literary magazine, Dialogue, publishes a series of soft-focus nude photographs by artist Robert Stark, depicting a male and female dance duet.
+The publication draws criticism from legislators, despite the photos hanging in an exhibit at the same time at the Corcoran Gallery of Art, and creates rifts between UMBC administrators and the university’s faculty and students.
 Read more in UMBC Magazine.

 - The physical campus continues to grow with the opening of the Mathematics/Psychology building.

-- Commencement for UMBC’s first graduating class.
+- Commencement for UMBC’s first graduating class is held on the Quad.
 In all, 241 students are granted degrees.
 See a slideshow of Undergraduate Commencements throughout the years.